alebairos/xfutebol/manual.md

 ### 4.2 Dribbler
 Superior in evading opponents, ideal for advancing the ball.

+### 4.3 Long Experts
+Specialized in executing uninterceptible long-range passes and shots.
+Their role is crucial for strategic positioning and creating unexpected scoring opportunities.

 ## 5. Scoring and Goalkeeping
 ### 5.1 Scoring Mechanism